menandmice/micetro_docs/guides/user-manual/console.rst

 --------

 Prior to starting the Men&Mice Management Console, make sure that you have installed and started the other Men&Mice Suite modules, as required.
 Refer to the Installation Guide for other components.
 The Men&Mice Management Console boasts a very intuitive interface.
-It is the central organizational tool of the Men&Mice Suite and provides all the tools you need to oversee the management of your DNS and DHCP servers.
+It is the central organizational tool of Micetro and provides all the tools you need to oversee the management of your DNS and DHCP servers.

 The Men&Mice Management Console is the GUI client of a client/server application that allows you to administer local DNS/DHCP servers and IP Addresses.
 Specifically, it provides a simple graphical user interface that allows you to manage your domain names and IP Addresses.